jerry7585/Website/README.md

 # Website
-Self-made portfolio website
+Self-made portfolio website,
-Also used to learn front-end engineering from scratch
+Learning HTML/CSS/JS for the first time,
+Used to introduce myself to front-end engineering,
+GOAL: of becoming a full-stack developer